sbupgsa/constitution/Constitution.md

 #### SUBSECTION D: SECRETARY

-The Secretary shall take minutes and attendance of all meetings of the general body and the Board of Directors and maintain an up-to-date voting membership roster.
+The Secretary shall take minutes and attendance of all meetings of the general body and the Board of Directors and maintain an up-to-date active membership roster.
 The Secretary shall inform all members at least one academic day prior of the all scheduled meetings of the general membership body by email.
 The Secretary shall also assist the Vice President in ensuring that the standing committee chairpersons are fulfilling their duties.
 A new Secretary will be elected in a special election called by the President if a vacancy occurs in this office.